 Puli Kuzhambu or Tamarind Curry is a traditional south Indian curry prepared using garlic & shallots.
 We can enjoy its taste to the fullest only when the flavors of all the spices are completely infused into the curry.
-It can be used for 2 or 3 days without being refrigerated or for 15 days if refrigerated.
+So this curry can be used for 2 or 3 days without being refrigerated (or for 15 days if refrigerated).
 I prefer to use it in the next day and it tastes delicious with paruppu sadham, keerai sadham or thayir sadham and also it goes well with idli or dosa.

-Health benefits : Garlic & shallots are considered to be very good for heart health as they reduce hypertension and control cholesterol.
-Also they help in removing toxins from our system.
+Health benefits : Garlic & shallots are considered to be beneficial for heart health as they help to reduce blood pressure and cholesterol.
+They are also useful to eliminate toxins from our system.
 Besides garlic has antibacterial, antiviral & antifungal properties too.
 You can also find out how garlic can lower cancer risk published by American Institute for Cancer Research .